Sebby-T/sebastianturner.ca/_projects/broadcast-package.md

 video_src: "Lz4oUVMSr0Y"
 title: "8Bit Broadcast Package"
 project_desc: |
-  Catonaut is an ecommerce website that was built using the pattern library.
-It's based on creating all the possible components that the website could use to build on itself as it expands in the future.
+  8Bit is video game streaming service that brings you up to date information on all the hottest games out there.
+This video demonstrates the main components of a broadcast package, such as an opening and closing logo, a lower thirds and multiple transitions.
 categories:
   - "Motion"
-  - "Web Design"
+  - "Broadcast Package"
 clients:
   - "Algonquin"
 role:
   - "Motion Designer"
 year:
   - "2019"
-project_img_dis: "/images/project-img-dis/mockup-catonaut.png"
+project_img_dis: "/images/project-img-dis/mockup-broadcast-package.png"
 color_info: |
   The purple represent a deep space feeling and sets a mood for the website.
 White represents the stars we see in the sky.
 These accents pair well and create a space themed harmony with the purple and white colours.
 main_colors: